viur-framework/flare/docs/html5.md

 #### removeClass()

-Checks if the object has that class and removes it
+Checks if the widget has that class and removes it
 ```
 nav = self.appendChild("""<ul class='big-red-warning-border-color'></ul>""")
 nav.removeClass('big-red-warning-border-color')